-$$I^{h_i}(u) := \sum{v \in \mathcal{N}^{h_i}} u(v)\phi_v, \tag{1.3}$$
+(1.3) $$I^{h_i}(u) := \sum{v \in \mathcal{N}^{h_i}} u(v)\phi_v,$$

-Our current work follows earlier work on the effects of irregular subdomains on the performance of different domain decomposition algorithms; see [3, 4, 5, 7, 11].
+Our current work follows earlier work on the effects of irregular subdomains on the performance of different domain decomposition algorithms; see [3, 4, 5, 7, 12].
 At the core of the present study are coarse space basis functions associated with the subdomain vertices.
-They were originally developed in a comprehensive study of H(curl) problems in the plane, see [7], but were not included in the final paper.
+They were originally developed in a comprehensive study of H(curl) problems in the plane (see [7]) but were not included in the final paper.
 In this paper, they serve as basis functions for the coarse subspace of our overlapping Schwarz algorithm.
 Not only are we able to improve the bound of the condition number in comparison with that in our earlier paper [4], but the coarse subspace dimension will now equal the number of subdomain vertices rather than the number of subdomain edges and vertices.
-Thus, the dimension of the new coarse subspace is the same as for BDDC and FETI-DP algorithms using the standard set of primal constraints associated with the subdomain vertices, known to work well for problems in two dimensions; see, e.g., [11].
+We also note that the graph of the matrix of the new coarse problem is a subgraph of that of the older method and that the dimension of the new coarse subspace is the same as for balancing domain decomposition by constraints (BDDC) and dual-primal finite element tearing and interconnecting (FETI-DP) algorithms using the standard set of primal constraints associated with the subdomain vertices, known to work well for problems in two dimensions; see, e.g., [12].
 We note that in our estimate for the coarse interpolant needed in our Schwarz analysis, we will use a bound on the energy of the coarse basis functions, given by Lemma 2.7, as well as a discrete Sobolev inequality, given by Lemma 2.8.
-Our estimate of the condition number of our algorithm will include a factor $(1 + \log(H/h))$; to our knowledge, no results, which are valid for arbitrary jumps in the coefficients across the interface, have been established for any domain decomposition algorithm without such a logarithmic factor.
+Our estimate of the condition number of our algorithm will include a factor $(1 + \log(H/h))$; to our knowledge, no results which are valid for arbitrary jumps in the coefficients across the interface have been established for any domain decomposition algorithm without such a logarithmic factor.